dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 Ahmad Jamal ... solo.

-It's hard to believe, but in his long career, Ahmad Jamal has never recorded a solo album.
+It's hard to believe, but in his long career (he's 89!), Ahmad Jamal has never recorded a solo album.
 It surprised me, and it's what immediately drew me to this new recording.